-At the beginning of the experimental part, information on materials and reagents, as well as instruments and measurement conditions are given.
-The chemical methods indicate the amount of reagents in molar and mass units (for catalysts - mass and molar percents), the volume of solvents, the number and yields of the obtained compounds (in mass units and percent), when growing crystals it is necessary to specify the solvent.
+At the beginning of the experimental part, information on materials and reagents, as well as instruments and measurement conditions should be given.
+The chemical methods should indicate the amount of reagents in molar and mass units (for catalysts - mass and molar percents), the volume of solvents, the yields of the obtained compounds (in both mass units and weight percent).
+When growing crystals it is necessary to specify the solvent.
 To characterize the optically active compounds indicate the values of enantiomeric (ee) or diastereomeric (de) excesses.
 Sorbent and eluent should be mentioned to describe thin layer and preparative chromatography.

 Physico-chemical characteristics of substances should be given in the following order

 • Physical state, melting and boiling point, retention factor, polarization rotation constant

 For each crystalline product, indicate the range of melting points together with the solvent used during recrystallization, and for liquid products, the boiling point.
 Relevant literature data must be provided for the substances described previously.
 In the case of TLC, the retention factor (Rf), calculated according to the standard method and with a value less than one, as well as the eluent and the imaging method should be indicated.
 To describe the HPLC / HPLC assay data, the retention time (tR) and column type should also be indicated.
 To characterize the optically active substances, give the data of polarimetric analysis (the value of the specific rotation of the plane of polarization ? and the concentration of the measured solution).

 Pale yellow oil; TLC (hexane/EtOAc 4:6, KMnO4-stain) Rf 0.28;